jamieberrier/puppy_love_frontend/resources/notes.md

 - make scrollbar visible - filter by breed and adoption container

 ## QUESTIONS / ISSUES
+- are my use of globals ok?
+- is my use of async/await appropriate?
 - refactor with event delegation?
 - how to upload image/video
 - make scrollbar visible